Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Numerical Studies

 \subsection{Example: poverty mapping in Spain}

-We applied the proposed method to estimation of poverty indicators in Spanish provinces, using the synthetic income data available in \verb+sae+ package (Molina and Marhuenda, 2015) in \verb+R+ language, in which the equalized annual net income are given.
+We applied the proposed method to estimation of poverty indicators in Spanish provinces, using the synthetic income data available in \verb+sae+ package (Molina and Marhuenda, 2015) in \verb+R+ language.
 The similar data set was used in Molina and Rao (2010) and Molina et al. (2014).
-As auxiliary variables, we considered the indicators of the five quinquennial groupings of the variable age, the indicator of having Spanish nationality, the indicators of the three levels of the variable education level, and the indicators of the three categories of the variable employment, with categories unemployed, employed and inactive.
-For each auxiliary variable, one of the categories was considered as base reference, omitting the corresponding indicator and then including an intercept in the model.
-The poverty measures we focused on were the FGT poverty measures (Foster et al., 1984):

-where $z$ is a fixed poverty line, and it corresponds to poverty incidence or head count ratio ($\alpha=0$), poverty gap $(\alpha=1)$ and poverty severalty $(\alpha=2)$.
-In this example, we focused on poverty ratio ($\alpha=0$), and we set $z$ as the $0.
-6$ times the median of incomes.
-Let $E_{ij}$ be the income of $j$th individual in $i$th area.
-Such data are available for $m=52$ areas and the sample sizes are are ranging from $20$ to $1420$.
-Since the small portion of $E_{ij}$ take negative values, we assume the nested error regression model with shifted-DPT:

-noting that the model has two transformation parameters $\la$ and $c$.
-We also considered two submodel of (\ref{POV}).
-In both models, we set $c=c^{\ast}\equiv \min(E_{ij})+1$ to ensure that $E_{ij}+c^{\ast}$ is positive for all $(i,j)$.
-The first submodel is denied by putting $c=c^{\ast}$ in (\ref{POV}), which is referred to SDP-s.
-The second sub-model is the shifted-log transformation model:

-which has no longer parameters and was used in Molina and Rao (2010).
-Finally, we also applied the model with sinh-arcsinh transformation presented in Section \ref{sec:trans}:
+Such data are available for $m=52$ areas and the sample sizes (the number of observed units) range from $20$ to $1420$, so that there are no out-of-sample areas.
+The total number of samples units is $17199$.
+The welfare variable for the individuals is the equivalized annual net income denoted by $E_{ij}$, noting that the small portions of $E_{ij}$ take negative values.
+The median of $E_{ij}$ is about $10800$ and area-wise medians of $E_{ij}$ range about from $7500$ to $13700$, so that the area-wise distributions would be quite different.
+As auxiliary variables, we considered the indicators of the four groupings of ages (16-24, 25-49, 50-64 and $\geq$65), the indicator of having Spanish nationality, the indicators of education levels (primary education and post-secondary education), and the indicators of two employment categories (employed, unemployed).
+An intercept term is also included in our model.